Last reviewed: 2025-12-08 / Plakar v1.0.6

-By default, Plakar works without requiring you to create an account or log in.
-You can back up and restore your data with just a few commands, no external services involved.
+By default, Plakar works without requiring you to create an account.
+You can back up and restore your data with just a few commands, without depending on external services.

 As of today, logging in is useful for two main reasons:

-- Installing pre-built packages from our servers (e.g., integrations such as S3, SFTP, rclone).
+- Installing pre-built packages from Plakar’s servers (integrations such as S3, SFTP, rclone).

 More features may require login in the future.